Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

-To facilitate physical interpretation of the selected baseline model, two complementary feature importance analyses were performed.
+To facilitate physical interpretation of the selected baseline model in terms of the learned decision structure, two complementary feature importance analyses were performed.
 First, SHAP (SHapley Additive exPlanations) \citep{Lundberg2017} values were computed to quantify the average marginal contribution of each feature to the model's predictions.
+These contributions should be interpreted as reflecting the structure of the heuristic labeling scheme rather than direct physical drivers of habitability.
 SHAP values are grounded in cooperative game theory and provide consistent, model-agnostic explanations of feature influence.
 Second, permutation importance was computed with respect to recall.
 In this approach, the values of individual features are randomly permuted while all other features are held fixed, and the resulting change in recall is measured.
 This method directly assesses the dependence of model sensitivity on each feature.
-The results of both interpretability analyses are presented and discussed in Section \ref{subsec:res-ml}, alongside the corresponding visualizations.
+In particular, features such as ESI may encode composite heuristic information, and their importance reflects this constructed role within the labeling scheme.
+All the results of the analyses described above, alongside the corresponding visualizations are presented in Section~\ref{subsec:res-ml}.

-The supervised learning baseline established in this section provides the fixed classifier architecture used throughout the AL experiments described in Section \ref{subsec:AL}.
+The supervised learning baseline established in this section provides the fixed classifier architecture used throughout the AL experiments described in Section~\ref{subsec:AL}.
 By holding the model architecture constant, differences in performance can be attributed directly to the choice of query strategy rather than to changes in model capacity or optimization procedure.
+This design enables a direct assessment of the extent to which AL improves label efficiency within the constraints of the adopted heuristic classification framework.